SDBOR Graduate Placement Dashboard

 Notable findings include:

-- Over the last five years, more than 18,000 university system degree completers have chosen to stay in South Dakota to work or pursue further education.
+- Over the last five years, nearly 18,000 university system degree completers have chosen to stay in South Dakota to work or pursue further education.

 - The “health care and social assistance” and “educational services” industries have been leading employers of regental graduates over this period.